authzed/workshops/update-views-authorization/README.md

 }
 ```

 That's it!
 When you run the app, you'll see that only Product id=1 displays the 'Delete' button.
 Try adding 'delete' permissions to other products and see for yourself.
-The code for the entire project is available in this folder.
+The code for the entire project is available in [this folder](https://github.com/authzed/workshops/tree/main/update-views-authorization/working-solution)

 #### Troubleshooting